|Best heavy-duty||Poulan Pro Gas-Powered Dual-Sided Hedge Trimmer||Check Price||

 Equipped with a streamlined dual-blade and trigger-pull functionality, you can trim thick bushes and branches with ease.

-- Best for heavy-duty jobs: Poulan Pro Gas-Powered Dual-Sided Hedge Trimmer
+- Best heavy-duty: Poulan Pro Gas-Powered Dual-Sided Hedge Trimmer

-- Best for small spaces like patios and tiny lawns: Sun Joe Cordless Grass Shear / Shrubber Handheld Trimmer
+- Best for small spaces: Sun Joe Cordless Grass Shear / Shrubber Handheld Trimmer

 - Best for topiary precision: DEWALT 20V MAX Cordless Hedge Trimmer

-- Best for newbies: WORX WG261 20V Power Share Cordless Hedge Trimmer
+- Best for beginners: WORX WG261 20V Power Share Cordless Hedge Trimmer

-Factors to consider when shopping for the best hedge trimmer
+Factors to consider when shopping for the best hedge trimmers

 The best hedge trimmer for someone who lives in a wooded area among tall trees and a plethora of lush shrubs calling out to be sculpted into squares, pyramids, and spirals won’t necessarily work for another person with a 10-square-foot patch of grass and one lonely hedge.
 But everyone deserves a pleasant, natural space, and if you have a green thumb (or you’re determined to develop one), there are numerous kinds of outdoor power equipment tools that have as many—or as few—features as you need.